minurasam/Brain-Tumor-Detection-CNN/README.md

-# Brain-Tumor-Detection-CNN
+# Final Year Reseach Project in Brain Tumor Segmentation
-Simple Convolutional Neural Network to identify MRI images with Brain Tumors
+3d U-net architecture used to segment MRI images with Brain Tumors